 When that tunneling takes place is considered to be fundamentally random.

-So, at a micro-scale, if you were actually to pay attention to what's happening at a diode, especially a Zener-type diode, you have these little pops that are happening.
+So at a micro scale, if you're actually to pay attention to what's happening at a diode, especially a Zener-type diode, you have these little pops that are happening.

-We're going to talk about being supernormal in a few moments.
+We're going to talk about things supernormal in a few moments.

 Every time somebody on this show mentions the word quantum, I always want to give them the opportunity to explain to me and everybody else what they think they might know about quantum entanglement, if anything.

-And I am guilty of using the word quantum and describing the way that our new random number generators work.
+And I am guilty of using the word quantum in describing the way that our new random number generators work.

-The reason why quantum is interesting in this case is the major difference between classical and quantum mechanics is In classical mechanics, or classical physics, it is assumed that objects are separate, and more importantly, that observation does not affect the thing being observed.
+The notion, the reason why quantum is interesting in this case is the major difference between classical and quantum mechanics is in classical mechanics or classical physics, it is assumed that objects are separate and more importantly, that observation does not affect the thing being observed.

 In quantum mechanics, that's no longer true.

-So I personally think, Dr. Radin, that the work you're doing and looking into all of this is perhaps one of the most interesting aspects of, you know, I don't want to, it's unfair to use the word paranormal Connected to this, because it's not really paranormal, it's just an investigation into what is, and science will eventually make it para-fact.
+So I personally think, Dr. Radin, that the work you're doing and looking into all of this is perhaps one of the most interesting aspects of, you know, I don't want to, it's unfair to use the word paranormal connected to this because it's not really paranormal.

 So it's true that most of the work that I'm doing now would probably fall into the category of physics.

-We're interested in looking at the That this major outstanding problem in physics, called the quantum measurement problem, which is all about why does the quantum world, why does this tiny microscopic world that we're floating upon, essentially, why does it respond to observation?
+We're interested in looking at this major outstanding problem in physics called the quantum measurement problem, which is all about why does the quantum world, why does this tiny microscopic world that we're floating upon, essentially, why does it respond to observation?

 Now, today this is considered a minority opinion.